Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 - Category: Canada Visa

-Indian tourists in Canada until May 2025 who are touring Canada for immigration reasons, studying in Canada, working in Canada, or traveling in Canada must be processed with a change of processing visa.
+Indian tourists in Canada until May 2025 who are touring Canada for immigration purposes, studying in Canada, working in Canada, or travelling in Canada must be processed with a change of visa processing.
 Whether worried students impatiently awaiting to enter fall intakes, touring families, or professional families searching overseas, each has their deadline, issue, and policy change updates.

 This is an overview of the Canada visa processing time for Indian applicants until 2025, why it is taking so long, and some tips on improving your application.